 Collect all plastic sleeves and alert tags.

-Confirm that the cat identification number on the Medical Record matches the Rabies Certificate and the Paw Tag.
+Confirm that the identification number on the cat’s paw tag matches the Medical Record and the Rabies Certificate..

 Transfer the following information from each cat’s Medical Record/Veterinary Examination Form to the Clinic Cat Log, sign and date:

 - Cat’s surgical status, i.e. pregnant, lactating, in heat, kitten, cryptorchid male.

 - Name of the DVM or veterinary student who performed the surgery.